 The Thomas E. Critchett Fund supports projects, guest visits, and activities of literature students at Macalester.
 Thomas Critchett ’79 earned a degree in English from Macalester and died an untimely death in 1990.
 Each year we honor his spirit by using his bequest in this way.

-Guidelines for Proposals from Students
+Guidelines for Proposals for Honors Projects:

-- To help defray expenses of honors projects, such as hardware like cameras or recording equipment, or for travel.
-Complete a Critchett Fund proposal up to 500 words, describing your project, what you need and why, and the amount you are requesting.
+We invite students to complete Critchett Fund Proposals for specific projects to help defray expenses of honors projects, such as hardware like cameras or recording equipment, or for travel.
+Complete a Critchett Fund proposal describing your project, what you need and why, and the amount you are requesting.
 Equipment belongs to the department after the student has finished working with it.
 Make four copies of your proposal; make sure your name and contact information is on it; leave the copies in the mailbox of the departmental chairman in the English Department office.
 Proposals will be considered as funding is available.